Representing yourself at the Upper Tribunal

 • or where there has been unfairness in the way matters have proceeded.

-It is crucial that in applying for permission to appeal, that you set out how you believe the First-tier Tribunal made an error in law.
+It is very important that in applying for permission to appeal, you set out how you believe the First-tier Tribunal made an error in law.
 You cannot simply say you disagree with their decision.
+You will therefore need to set out your reasons in ‘Grounds of Appeal’.

 Permission